xyjrshank/pact-workshop-jvm/README.md

 Failures:

-1) Verifying a pact between Our Little Consumer and Our_Provider - a request for json data Given data count > 0
+1) Verifying a pact between SampleConsumer and Our_Provider - a request for json data Given data count > 0

     1.1) BodyMismatch: $ BodyMismatch: Expected date='2013-08-16T15:31:20+10:00' but was missing